jadecobra/python_tdd_exercises/ASSERTION_ERROR.md

     ```python
             self.assertIsNotNone(True)
     ```
-    since the terminal shows passing tests, we can conclude that in python
+    since all our tests are passing we can conclude that in python
     - `True` is not `None`
     - `False` is not `None`
 - #### <span style="color:red">**RED**</span>: make it fail